 - The funding rate will be negative

 - Short traders will pay long traders.
-Disincentivising selling and incentivising buying, raising the perpetual swap price to fall in line with the underlying asset.
+This disincentivizes selling and incentivises buying, raising the perpetual swap price to fall in line with the underlying asset.

 Every hour the funding rate varies, meaning a trader with a Bitcoin perpetual position worth $1000 would pay or receive a funding fee of $0.25 if the funding rate was +/- 0.025%

 UPNL: Unrealised Profit and Loss

 UPNL Example: For a BTCUSD position, unrealised PNL is the difference between the average entry price and the mark price.

 RPNL Example: For a BTCUSD position, realised PNL is the difference between the average entry price and the price of which the BTCUSD position was closed/sold at.

 Liquidation of a position occurs when the mark price hits the liquidation price, it is how Kollider ensures a trader never has negative equity.

 A liquidation on a position will occur when the margin level of the position falls below its maintenance margin level, when this happens the initial margin for the position is lost.

 - When a position is liquidated, the position is closed, and its margin balance will be zero.